How We Teach

 The high school staff helps students build programs designed to meet their needs, abilities, interests and learning styles while completing the requirements for their high school diplomas.
 Courses address state academic standards, run on a block schedule and earn .5 credit per trimester.
 Off-campus experiences allow students to customize their learning and include co-oping with other high schools and study at local colleges, universities, galleries and institutes as well as internships and work experience.
 All students also participate in arts, adventure and service activities.
 (See the high school forecast guide for additional information.)

 Our high school students earn a regular Portland Public School diploma and are well qualified to move on to further studies or the world of work.

 We believe that students at all age levels benefit from cross-age activities that foster communication, understanding and a safe and positive school climate.
 Students are in blended classes in grades 1-2, 4-5, 7-8 and 9-12.
 Electives cross both grades and teams.
 Each month the entire school gathers to share information, celebrate successes and promote our character traits.
-School picnics, holiday activities and special events include opportunities for all students as well as families.

 Peer helpers, reading buddies, student tutors and teaching assistants all provide opportunities for students to interact across the grades, as does just being together in the halls and cafeteria.

 At MLC we value student voice and assessment that goes beyond the limitations of standardized tests.
 Portfolios provide both and are one of the primary assessment tools used across all grade levels.